-Student Use Standards and Expectations.
-The system is provided primarily for educational and instructional purposes.
+Student Use Standards and Expectations

+The System is provided primarily for educational and instructional purposes.
 If there is any doubt about whether a contemplated activity is acceptable, students or their care providers should consult a Career Center staff member before proceeding with the activity.
-In all cases, students must strictly adhere to the standards and expectations described below, the standards set forth in Board Policies 7540.03 and 7540.06, and all other applicable Career Center policies and laws.
+In all cases, students must strictly adhere to the standards and expectations described herein, the standards set forth in Board Policy 7540 and applicable sub-policies, and all other applicable Career Center policies and laws.
 The Career Center reserves the right to determine which uses constitute acceptable use and to limit access to such uses.
-Use of the Career Center's systems and technology is a privilege, not a right.
+Use of the Career Center's System and Technology Resources is a privilege, not a right.